 Defending gender equality in nutrition when responding to COVID-19

-Each TAN project TA assignment now comprises a COVID-19 response plan and an updated risk register, which when relevant identify the implications of the crisis on women, girls and vulnerable groups.
+Each Technical Assistance for Nutrition project assignment now comprises a COVID-19 response plan and an updated risk register, which when relevant identify the implications of the crisis on women, girls and vulnerable groups.

 Posted on May 13, 2020